Homeless with coronavirus? These new trailers may be your new destination

 “If individuals need to leave, circumstances will be determined.
 If they are a risk to themselves or others, the appropriate action will be taken,” Judd said.
 “These are sick people.
 They’re not coming here for a party, they’re not coming here to just get off the streets.
 They are coming here because they are very ill.”

-The kitchen at Kern Medical Center will provide food to the patients, and local security company Trans-West Security Services Inc. will guard the premises.
-Electricity and WiFi internet will be provided.
+The kitchen at Kern Medical will provide food to the patients, and local security company Trans-West Security Services Inc. will guard the premises.
+Electricity and Wi-Fi internet will be provided.

 Coronavirus cases are expected to rise over the next few weeks, with hospitalizations for those with severe symptoms following closely behind.
 The trailers will serve those who do not require medical attention, but would need to be housed in isolation at local hospitals out of concern they would spread the disease to vulnerable populations if let out.